Percutaneous transhepatic cholangiography

 Provided all has gone well, no specific postprocedural care is required, other than routine cardiovascular observations.

-- biliary peritonitis
+- bile leakage and biliary peritonitis

 - 1. Kandarpa K, Aruny JE.
 Handbook of interventional radiologic procedures.
 Lippincott Williams & Wilkins.
 (2002) ISBN:0781723582.
 Read it at Google Books - Find it at Amazon